DhruvRaval04/MVP-Prediction-Project/README.md

 Once the data is gather, make sure to run either the 'model' file or the 'model2.0/3.0' file.
 I have currently only written about 3 ML models that predict using this data, but I'm sure you can use any type of classification learning model for this discrete data set.
 These files also include all the pre-processing and data cleaning required.

+I have used RandomDecisonTrees and SDGClassifier as my two types of models, after converting the MVP data into a binary system.
+1 indicates the player was an MVP, 0 indicates he was not the MVP.